-Bone marrow transplant (BMT) is a special therapy for patients with certain cancers or other diseases.
-A bone marrow transplant involves taking cells that are normally found in the bone marrow (stem cells), filtering those cells, and giving them back either to the donor (patient) or to another person.
-The goal of BMT is to transfuse healthy bone marrow cells into a person after his or her own unhealthy bone marrow has been treated to kill the abnormal cells.
+Bone marrow transplant (BMT) is a type of therapy for people with certain types of cancer or other diseases.
+A bone marrow transplant is done by taking cells that are found in the bone marrow called stem cells.
+These cells are filtered.
+They are then either given back to the donor or to another person.
+The goal of BMT is to put healthy bone marrow cells into a person after his or her own unhealthy bone marrow has been treated to kill the abnormal cells.

-Bone marrow transplant has been used successfully to treat diseases such as leukemias, lymphomas, aplastic anemia, immune deficiency disorders, and some solid tumor cancers since 1968.
+Bone marrow transplant has been used since 1968 to treat diseases such as:

 Renewal.
 It is able to reproduce another cell identical to itself.

 Differentiation.
-It is able to generate one or more subsets of more mature cells.
+It is able to make 1 or more types of more mature cells.

 The goal of a bone marrow transplant is to cure many diseases and types of cancer.
-When the doses of chemotherapy or radiation needed to cure a cancer are so high that a person's bone marrow stem cells will be permanently damaged or destroyed by the treatment, a bone marrow transplant may be needed.
+In some cases, the doses of chemotherapy (chemo) or radiation needed to cure a cancer are so high that a person's bone marrow stem cells will be permanently damaged or destroyed by the treatment.
+Then a bone marrow transplant may be needed.
 Bone marrow transplants may also be needed if the bone marrow has been destroyed by a disease.

 A bone marrow transplant can be used to: